 Nineteen states and the District of Columbia currently have ERPO laws.
 Twelve of these states and DC allow family or household members as well as law enforcement to submit a petition for an ERPO, including Maryland and DC which also allow mental health providers to petition; New York which also allows school administrators to petition; and Hawaii which allows medical professionals, coworkers, and educators to petition.
 Five states limit the category of petitioners to law enforcement only.
 Two states (Connecticut and Indiana) have risk-based firearm removal laws that are similar to law enforcement-only ERPOs.
 The two risk based removal laws are discussed separately from other ERPOS in the Firearm Removal Laws section below.

 The details of how orders are issued vary from state to state.
 In all states, orders can be issued ex parte (without notice to the respondent) or after notice and a hearing (referred to below as final orders).
 Ex Parte orders differ from final orders in duration and what must be proven to obtain an order.
 Final orders last up to a year (up to six months in Illinois, Vermont, and Virginia) and can be terminated early and renewed.
 Other aspects of ERPOs such as how guns are relinquished by persons subject to the order or the types of evidence that can or must be considered to obtain an order generally do not differ between ex parte and final orders.
-Details about ERPO procedures in each state are outlined and discussed below, but for shorthand reference, see our ERPO Procedures by State PDF.
+Details about ERPO procedures in each state are outlined and discussed below.

 States with Extreme Risk Laws